MaterializeInc/materialize/doc/user/content/cloud/troubleshoot-cloud.md

 {{< cloud-notice >}}

 We're working on other monitoring tools, but for now there are a few tools you can use for troubleshooting issues with Materialize Cloud:

+* Status check
 * Logs
 * Monitoring integrations

+## Status check

+You can check on the status of Materialize systems at [https://status.materialize.com](https://status.materialize.com).
+You can also sign up at the page to be notified of any incidents through email, text, Slack, or Atom or RSS feed.

 ## Logs